Join our new 30 Day YOGA & WELL BEING CHALLENGE

 - Practice two hours of silence once a week

-- If family members or your thoughts won’t leave you in peace, find a place out of range, without cell phone or artificial noise, where you can sit quietly and practice silence.
+- If family members or your thoughts won’t leave you in peace, find a place out of range, without cell phone, or any artificial noise, where you can sit or walk quietly and practice complete silence… not ear phones, no podcasts, no talk back … silence!
 Once you make a commitment to silence, it feels like a deep cleanse of the soul.

 - Practice forgiveness and acceptance